theirparadigm/paradigm/README.md

 # paragim
 https://image.noelshack.com/fichiers/2018/26/3/1530118880-lvl33.jpg

-This is a web game of exploration and puzzles, inspired by Portal & Antichamber.
+This is a web game of exploration and puzzles, inspired by Portal & Antichamber, for those who love computing.

-To try the first level : https://theirparadigm.000webhostapp.com/
+To try the level zero : https://theirparadigm.com/